 The squares will keep in the fridge for three or four days.
 Be sure to store them in a container with a tight fitting lid so they do not dry out.

 If possible, bring the cut Mincemeat Oat Squares to room temperature before serving.
-They taste nice cold but you won’t believe how delicious they are at room temperature!

 My Mom’s Mincemeat Oat Squares give the flavour of mince pies without all the work of rolling pastry and the crumble topping really is scrumptious.
 They are delicious served as part of a cookie tray or just on their own with a nice hot cup of tea or coffee.